lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **1.1.** Follow the steps in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT-get-started` for accessing DP0.2 from TOPCAT.
-At the end of these steps, there should be 2 TOPCAT windows open -- the main TOPCAT window and a "Table Access Protocol (TAP) Query window -- like in the following figure.
+At the end of these steps, there should be 2 TOPCAT windows open -- the main TOPCAT window and a "Table Access Protocol (TAP) Query" window -- like in the following figure.
 (Note that the TOPCAT windows or components within the windows can be resized by clicking and dragging window corners or component edges.)

 .. figure:: /_static/TOPCAT_CMD_tutorial_01.png